-This is a guest post by Jackie Topol, MS, RD, CDN, a clinical dietitian at New York Presbyterian Hospital.
+This is a guest post by Jackie Topol, MS, RD, CDN, a clinical dietitian and culinary nutritionist based in New York City.

 Last weekend I traveled to Baltimore for the Natural Products Expo (also known as Expo East).
 This huge event occurs every year at the Convention Center and brings together both large and small natural food, beauty, and supplement companies.

 If you are a Fooducate app user, you probably know that “natural” does not always mean good for you.
 Therefore I scrutinized labels and ingredients and in the end I was pleased to find a number of new foods on the market that are healthy and delicious too.